Updated: Dec 28, 2022

 2. Workplace Harassment

 You may be eligible for compensation if you are harassed at work because of your race, religion, sex, gender, sexual orientation, age, or other reasons.
-Our employment law attorneys in Palmdale can assist you in determining whether you have a genuine cause of action and whether you should pursue a claim for damages.
+Our Palmdale Employment Law Attorney can assist you in determining whether you have a genuine cause of action and whether you should pursue a claim for damages.